Avaiga/taipy-doc/docs/tutorials/complete_applications/scenario_management_overview/step_06/step_06.md

 Value 849
 ```

 When you submit scenario 2, the scheduler skips the initial task in this second scenario.
-This is because both scenarios use the same Data Nodes for this task, and there have been no changes in the input Data Nodes since the last time the task ran when we submitted scenario 1.
+This happens because both scenarios utilize the same Data Nodes for this task, and there haven't been any changes
+in the input Data Nodes since the last time the task ran when we submitted scenario 1.

 ```python
 # the first task has already been executed by scenario 1